bhukrit/Plant-DTI/README.md

 ## OUTPUT
 Constructed model and hyperparameter optimiztion results will be generated in this folder.

-## model_construction.ipynb
+## train.ipynb
-This code is for model construction which Plant-DTI used random forest classifier with number of trees is 100.
+This code is for training the model which Plant-DTI used random forest classifier with number of trees is 100.

 We use Random within model length 7 as an example to show the model training process.
 For other model, Please change the input data to before training.